 Instructions

-- Once the water is boiling, add ½ tsp/3g salt and stir to dissolve.
-Add the basil and boil for 10 seconds until bright green.
+- Bring 4โ6 cups (about 1โ1.5 liters) of water to a boil in a medium pot.
+Add ยฝ tsp (3g) of salt and stir to dissolve.
+Add the basil and boil for 10 seconds, just until it turns bright green.

-- Store in a sealed glass container in the fridge for up to 1 week.
+- Store in the refrigerator for up to 1 week.
 Bring to room temperature before using.